peteroupc/peteroupc.github.io/randomfunc.md

         return RNDINT(maxExclusive - 1)
      END METHOD

 **Note:** An alternative way of generating a random integer 0 or greater and less than the integer `maxExclusive` is the following idiom: `floor(RNDNUMEXCRANGE(0, maxExclusive))`.
 This approach, though, is recommended only if the programming language supports only floating-point numbers (an example is JavaScript) or doesn't support an integer type that is big enough to fit the number `maxExclusive - 1`.
-(The idiom `floor(RNDU01OneExc()*(maxExclusive))` is not prescribed here because rounding error due to the nature of certain floating-point formats can result in `maxExclusive` being returned.)
+(The idiom `floor(RNDU01OneExc()*(maxExclusive))` is not prescribed here because rounding error due to the nature of certain floating-point formats can result in `maxExclusive` being returned in rare cases.)

 <a id=RNDINTEXCRANGE_Random_Integers_Within_a_Range_Maximum_Exclusive></a>
 ### `RNDINTEXCRANGE`: Random Integers Within a Range, Maximum Exclusive